Key Points about Laryngeal Cancer

 - Ultrasound - your doctor may order an ultrasound, an imaging test that uses sound waves to create detailed images of your head.

-Laryngeal cancer treatments
+Laryngeal cancer treatment

 Depending on your personal health history, the extent of your laryngeal cancer and other factors, your oncologist may recommend one or more of the following treatment options: